 - Serve while still slightly warm.

-- Enjoy your salad!
+- Enjoy your side dish!

 As mentioned before, I’ve tweaked the Swabian potato salad recipe a bit.
-For all lovers of authentic recipes I just want to add that usually a Swabian potato recipe calls for white vinegar and uses strong beef broth instead of vegetable broth.
+For all lovers of authentic recipes, I just want to add that usually a Swabian potato recipe calls for white vinegar and uses strong beef broth instead of vegetable broth.

 Also, there is a “fan base” – we included – who thinks that mustard potato salad tastes best when it is still slightly warm.
 Others prefer to let it sit for at least an hour or more.
 Decide for yourself and let me know your preference in the comment section below:)